 Design & Technology

-Why is Design Technology important?
+Why is Design and Technology important?

-How is Design Technology taught?
+How is Design and Technology taught?

 The Design and Technology curriculum is taught through three strands of structures and mechanisms, textiles and nutrition.
 The key skills and knowledge have been mapped out across the school to ensure a clear progression between year groups.
 Design and Technology lessons are planned following a sequence: evaluation of a product, teach a new skill, design a new product, make new product, refine and improve, teach additional skill, test and evaluate.